Claims made under the Inheritance Act 1975

 What does the court take into account in Inheritance Act claims?

-When dealing with an Inheritance Act claim, the court will take into account the applicant’s financial needs, alongside factors such as:
+When dealing with an Inheritance Act claim, the court will consider the applicant’s financial needs, alongside factors such as:

 How we can help you bring or defend an Inheritance Act claim

-Inheritance Act claims can be very complex and give rise to a number of complicated legal issues.
+Inheritance Act claims can be very complex and give rise to several complicated legal issues.
 It is therefore important to seek legal advice from specialist solicitors with an established track record of success.

 Our track record of success